jeremyfromearth/jeremyfromearth.com/_posts/2014-08-19-sample-post.markdown

 ---
 layout: post
-title:  "Sample post from harmony"
+title:  "Sample Post"
 date:   2014-08-19 23:56:45
-description: Just a sample post to show some of the typography elements supported from harmony theme.
+description: Just a sample post to show some of the typography elements
 categories:
 - blog
 permalink: sample-post
 ---

-Just a sample post to show some of the *typography* elements supported from **harmony** theme.
+Just a sample post to show some of the *typography* elements

 ____